rmtuckerphx/Sentencer/README.md

   ],
 });

-console.log( Sentencer.make("I saw {{ an_animal }}, 1 {{ animal }}, and 2 {{ animals }}.")
+console.log( SentencerLite.make("I saw {{ an_animal }}, 1 {{ animal }}, and 2 {{ animals }}.")
 // "I saw an elephant, 1 dog, and 2 cats."
 ```

 ### Where are the verbs?

-Verb pluralization, singularization, and tense modification are difficult computer science problems. `Sentencer` doesn't aim to solve those problems, however _present tense_ verb pluralization/singularization is an experimental feature of [`natural`](https://github.com/NaturalNode/natural) and could be integrated if necessary.
+Verb pluralization, singularization, and tense modification are difficult computer science problems. `Sentencer Lite` doesn't aim to solve those problems, however _present tense_ verb pluralization/singularization is an experimental feature of [`natural`](https://github.com/NaturalNode/natural) and could be integrated if necessary.

 -----------

+`Sentencer Lite` was forked from [Sentencer](https://github.com/kylestetz/Sentencer) and is maintained by [Mark Tucker](https://github.com/rmtuckerphx).

-`Sentencer` was created and is maintained by [Kyle Stetz](https://github.com/kylestetz).
+[Sentencer](https://github.com/kylestetz/Sentencer) was created and is maintained by [Kyle Stetz](https://github.com/kylestetz).
 The original prototype came out of [Metaphorpsum](https://github.com/kylestetz/metaphorpsum) but has been rewritten from the ground up.